rails/rails/guides/source/layouts_and_rendering.md

 <%= image_tag "home.gif", size: "50x20" %>
 ```

-In addition to the above special tags, you can supply a final hash of standard HTML options, such as `:class`, `:id` or `:name`:
+In addition to the above special tags, you can supply a final hash of standard HTML options, such as `:class`, `:id`, or `:name`:

 ```erb
 <%= image_tag "home.gif", alt: "Go Home",